COVID-19 safety advice for people participating in protests

 Find out how you can protest in the city in a safe way.

-Public Health England have provided health protection advice for people participating in protests and there's more information about what you can and can’t do following the introduction of the ‘rule of 6’ on the Government’s Cabinet Office Covid-19 webpages.
+Public Health England have provided health protection advice for people participating in protests and there's more information about what you can and can’t do following the introduction of the ‘rule of 6’ from the government’s Cabinet Office.

 Please remember to respect people around you and the city when taking part in a protest.
 Listen to any safety advice from organisers and look out for guidance from police about organised protests.
 We want everyone to be safe in the city.